Universally counting curves in Calabi--Yau threefolds: Local curves

 \subsection{Equivariant homology}

 The flavor of equivariant homology relevant for our present discussion is called \emph{co-Borel equivariant homology}, which measures `homotopically $S^1$-invariant cycles' on an $S^1$-space.
-We will employ the following concrete definition of this homology theory.
+We will describe this homology theory in terms of the bivariant theories from Section \ref{bivariantthry}.